Gippsland Lakes: Tourism

 Much of Paynesville’s accommodation and infrastructure are located on the network of canals.
 One of the key attractions is Raymond Island, known for its koala population.

 The diversity of the brine waters of the lakes, surf beaches along Ninety Mile Beach and fresh water streams that feed the lakes, make the Gippsland Lakes a popular fishing destination.
 Local fish varieties include bream, mullet, flathead, luderick and trevally.
 Paynesville, Lakes Entrance and Metung all offer a number of jetties, boat ramps and berthing facilities.

 Environment

 The lakes support numerous species of wildlife and there exist two protected areas within: The Lakes National Park and Gippsland Lakes Coastal Park.
 The Gippsland Lakes wetlands are protected by the international Ramsar Convention on wetlands.
 There are also approximately 400 indigenous flora species and 300 native fauna species.
 Three plants, two of them being orchid species, are listed as endangered.
 The numbers of southern right whales and humpback whales using the Lake Entrance area show increases in recent years, as the populations have started to recover from illegal hunts by the Soviet Union with help from Japan in 1960s-1970s.

+Gippsland Lakes' marine water quality is monitored by the Environment Protection Authority of Victoria, along with Port Phillip and Western Port.

+The water quality in East Gippsland Lakes in the 2021-2022 period declined compared to the previous one mostly due to the heavy rains bringing nutrients to the water in 2021 which lead to blue-green algae to bloom until May 2022.